tofke/VPS-for-MN/README.md

 ### 3.1 Create a user :
 ```
-useradd -m -s /bin/bash username
+useradd -m -s /bin/bash $USERNAME
 ```
-Of course, in the line above you replace "<i>username</i>" with whatever you want, like "admin", "operator", "god", "me" ...
+Of course, in the line above you replace "<i>$USERNAME</i>" with whatever you want (without the $ sign), like "admin", "operator", "god", "me" ...

-### 3.2 Add this new user in the "sudo" group :
+### 3.2 Add this new user in the "adm", "systemd-journal" and "sudo" groups :

 This particular system group will let this user do administrative tasks like installing software, starting services, administer the firewall rules and so on.
 Running a command with the word "sudo" before it is like "becomming root" in short.
 ```
-usermod -a -G sudo username
+usermod usermod -a -G adm,systemd-journal,sudo $USERNAME
 ```
-Again, in the line above you replace "<i>username</i>" with the name you just created previouly.
+Again, in the line above replace "<i>$USERNAME</i>" with the name you just created previouly.

 ### 3.3 Once this new user is created, set a password for him with the passwd command :
 ```